adaptris/interlok-docs/docs/pages/ui/ui-widgets.md

 In order to use the stats and metrics widgets you need the correct config.
 You need a [message-metrics-interceptor](/pages/advanced/advanced-interceptors#message-metrics-interceptor) configured, which will gather the data that's being shown on this widget.

-{% include tip.html content="You need a `message-metrics-interceptors` configured at a workflow level which will gather the data that can be shown on this widget." %}
+?> **TIP** You need a `message-metrics-interceptors` configured at a workflow level which will gather the data that can be shown on this widget.

 ### Daily Message Counts Chart ###